-(1) They shall send of cause to be sent, by mail, to each owner of premises assessed, whose name and place of residence is known to them, a notice, substantially in this form to wit: "
+(1) They shall send or cause to be sent, by mail, to each owner of premises assessed, whose name and place of residence is known to them, a notice, substantially in this form, to wit:

 "Your property (here describe the property) is assessed \$..... for river and harbor improvement to be made in this county.